Bounded sets of sheaves on compact Kaehler manifolds: Bounded sets of coherent sheaves

 The following proposition gathers some basic properties of bounded sets of coherent sheaves, which will be needed in the sequel.

-\begin{Prop} Let $X$ be an analytic space proper over an analytic space $S$ and $E$, $E'$ two bounded sets of isomorphy classes of sheaves on the fibers of $X\to S$.
-Then the following sets are bounded as well: \begin{enumerate} \item The sets of kernels, cokernels and images of sheaf homomorphisms $\cF\to \cF'$, when the isomorphy classes of $\cF$ and $\cF'$ belong to $E$ and $E'$ respectively. \item The set of isomorphy classes of extensions of $\cF$ by $\cF'$, for $\cF$ and $\cF'$ as above. \item The set of isomorphy classes of tensor products $\cF\otimes\cF'$. \end{enumerate} \end{Prop}
+\begin{Prop} Let $X$ be an analytic space over an analytic space $S$ and $E$, $E'$ two bounded sets of isomorphism classes of sheaves on the fibers of $X\to S$.
+Suppose that there exists a closed subset $L$ of $X$ proper over $S$ such that the supports of the sheaves from $E$ or from $E'$ are contained in $L$.
+Then the following sets are bounded as well: \begin{enumerate} \item The sets of kernels, cokernels and images of sheaf homomorphisms $\cF\to \cF'$, when the isomorphism classes of $\cF$ and $\cF'$ belong to $E$ and $E'$ respectively. \item The set of isomorphism classes of extensions of $\cF$ by $\cF'$, for $\cF$ and $\cF'$ as above. \item The set of isomorphism classes of tensor products $\cF\otimes\cF'$. \end{enumerate} \end{Prop}

-\begin{proof} It is clear that one can find a base extension $K\to S$ from a semi-analytic Stein compactum together with coherent sheaves $\cG$ and $\cG'$ on $X_{K}:=X\times_S K$ such that $E$ and $E'$ are contained in the set of isomorphy classes defined by the sheaves $\cG$ and $\cG'$ on the fibers of $X\to S$.
-We may assume $K$ smooth and connected. \begin{enumerate} \item By Remark \ref{noether} there exists an analytic subset $K_1\subset K$ such that the sheaves $\cO_{X_{K}}$, $\cG$, $\cG'$, and $\cH om(\cG,\cG')$ are flat over $K\setminus K_1$ and base change holds for these sheaves over $K\setminus K_1$.
+\begin{proof} It is clear that one can find a base extension $K\to S$ from a semi-analytic Stein compactum together with coherent sheaves $\cG$ and $\cG'$ on $X_{K}:=X\times_S K$ such that $E$ and $E'$ are contained in the set of isomorphism classes defined by the sheaves $\cG$ and $\cG'$ on the fibers of $X_K\to K$.
+We may assume $K$ smooth and connected.
+Moreover the support of $\cG$ or the support of $\cG'$ is proper over $K$. \begin{enumerate} \item By Remark \ref{noether} there exists an analytic subset $K_1\subset K$ such that the sheaves $\cO_{X_{K}}$, $\cG$, $\cG'$, and $\cH om(\cG,\cG')$ are flat over $K\setminus K_1$ and base change holds for these sheaves over $K\setminus K_1$.
 Working by descending induction on $\dim K$ we only need to check boundedness for the family of possible kernels and cokernels over $K\setminus K_1$.